OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 ## Maturity 2
 ### Activity
-Formalized documented process for incident detection is established.
+TL, DR: Formalized documented process for incident detection is established.
 Log data is correlated from different sources.
 New applications are part of this process.
 The process ensures that high-level incident scenarios are known.

+On this level of maturity, the incident detection process has a dedicated owner who is also responsible for clear documentation accessible to all process stakeholders.
+It is ensured, that employees responsible for carrying out the incident detection handle upon this process (e.g. using dedicated training).
+The incident detection process is also periodically checked for being up-to-date.

+If a new application is added, it is ensured that the process covers this application within reasonable period of time.

+Possible security incidents are being detected according to available checklist covering expected attack vectors.
+The checklist is regularly evaluated for validity and updated.

+If an event is evaluated as a security incident with high level of confidence, the responsible staff is notified immediately in order perform further analysis and start escalation process.

 ### Maturity Questions
 #### Q 1
-Does the organization utilize a consistent process for incident reporting and handling?
+Is the incident detection process formally documented and regulary updated, including a checklist of expected threat scenarios?

 **Answer Options**
 SAMMQA-G: